What is Bitcoin’s Halving?

 There are only 21 million bitcoins to ever be produced, there are rules that dictate how much bitcoin will be produced and when and that supply is reduced over time, till there will be no new bitcoins released.

 Once there have been 64 bitcoin halvings, there will not be any new bitcoin releasing to the network.
 In short, after 50 bitcoins reward has been divided 64 times, there will be 21 million bitcoins in the market and no more new bitcoins to be released to the market circulation.

 The date for the last Bitcoin to be mined is 2140!

 What Are The Implications Of Bitcoin Halving?

-The first ones to be affected from Bitcoin halving are the miners.
+The first ones to be affected by Bitcoin halving are the miners.

-Bitcoin miners make money when the revenue from bitcoin mining exceeds the cost of running the mining equipment and electricity, the bitcoin halving cause this revenue to fall dramatically.
+Bitcoin miners make money when the revenue from bitcoin mining exceeds the cost of running the mining equipment and electricity, the bitcoin halving causes this revenue to fall dramatically.

-Some miners even shutting down their mining operation due to losing 50% of revenue.
+Some miners even shutting down their mining operations due to losing 50% of revenue.

 Not necessarily, The miners are the ones who keep the bitcoin transactions alive, thanks for their mining hashing power and therefore the miners are rewarded for that.

-A lot of factors are involved if it will be worth keeping the mining business alive or shut it down, the future of bitcoin price is defiantly one of the most important factor for that decision.
-Some miner might stop their mining business due to low profitability.
+A lot of factors are involved if it will be worth keeping the mining business alive or shut it down, the future of bitcoin price is defiantly one of the most important factors for that decision.
+Some miners might stop their mining business due to low profitability.